eProsima/DDS-Router/docs/rst/developer_manual/installation/sources/linux.rst

 Dependencies installation
 =========================

-The *DDS Router* depends on *eProsima Fast DDS* library and certain Debian packages.
+*DDS Router* depends on *eProsima Fast DDS* library and certain Debian packages.
 This section describes the instructions for installing *eProsima DDS Router* dependencies and requirements in a Linux environment from sources.
 The following packages will be installed: